rocky/trepanjs/doc/Overview.md

 * `info('files')` &ndash; List all loaded scripts

 <a name="advanced"/>
-## Advanced Usage
+## Other ways to enter the debugger
 </a>

-The V8 debugger can be enabled and accessed either by starting via *trepanjs* or by signaling an existing Node process with `SIGUSR1`.
+As we saw above, the V8 debugger can be enabled and accessed either by starting via *trepanjs*, but there are other ways go get into the debugger

+Using the `--debug-brk` command-line flags or by signaling an existing with `SIGUSR1` will cause the debugger go into debug mode.
-Once a process has been set in debug mode with this it can be connected to with trepanjs.
+Once a process is in debug mode with this it can be connected to with trepanjs.
 Either connect to the `pid` or the URI to the debugger.
 The syntax is: